How to Read An Income Statement For Online Business?

 3. Ratio Analysis

 Ration analysis is another financial tool that helps analysts to analyze the financial data represented in the income statement of a business.
-It describes the significant relationship that exists between various items of a balance sheet and a statement of profit and loss of a business.
+It describes the significant relationship between various items of a balance sheet and a statement of profit and loss of a business.

 In other words, the accounting ratios measure the comparative importance of the individual items of the income statement and balance sheet.
 Such an analysis helps a business to assess its profitability, solvency, and efficiency.